kamanashisroy/opus_stream_tool/README.md

 hex_to_opus.py --hexfile tmp.txt --outfile out.opus --udplen 20
 ```

-#### Record opusfile from encrypted RTP-stream
+Note the UDP header length is 20 for ipv4.
+And if the pcap contains ethernet layer, then udplen(=42) should contain all the other layers as well.
+In case of IPv4 it becomes 64. udplen does not mean udpheder length, but the offset of rtp header.

-In case we have an encrypted `in.pcap`, we can use the `srtp decrypt` tool to get the `tmp.txt` file.
-And we can record the opus-audio file like the following.
+For encrypted packets, we can specify the srtpkey.

 ```
-hex_to_opus.py --hexfile tmp.txt --outfile out.opus
+hex_to_opus.py --hexfile tmp.txt --outfile out.opus --udplen 64 --srtpkey somebase64key=
 ```